anordby/plugins/nagios/enterprise_vault/README.md

 - Add monitoring on your Nagios server, hints are in ev.pp here which I use to set it up using Puppet.

+- You may/probably need to adjust which user the NRPE/Nagios agent runs as in Windows, in order to have it running with a user that has Enterprise Vault privileges (we do this here) instead of the default local system account SvcXinet that WiNRPE uses initially.
+Go to your services list, find XinetServer service which runs NRPE, and change account in the Log On tab.

 Anders Nordby <anders@fupp.net>